-All activities must take place within the boroughs of New York City between January 1, 2022 and December 31, 2022.
-Applicants and their primary collaborators (if applicable: presenters, ensembles, composers) may be part of only one Artistic Projects application per grant period.
+All activities must take place within the boroughs of New York City between January 1, 2023 and December 31, 2023.
+Applicants and, if applicable, their primary collaborators (presenters, ensembles, composers) may be part of only one Artistic Projects application per grant period.

-Artistic Projects is funded by the Howard Gilman Foundation.
+This program is supported by The Howard Gilman Foundation.